DOD-101/WallTune/README.md

 ## Usage

-1. Create a spotify APP
+1. Create a Spotify APP

-2. Create a .env in spotify_api as such:
+2. Create a .env in Spotify_api as such:

 ```  shell
 SPOTIPY_CLIENT_ID=<your_client_id>